nbeversl/urtext_docs/README.md

-The example Pointer above becomes a child of this node, visible in the "Table of Contents" or using the other tree views described in "Trees".
+The example Pointer above becomes a child of this node, visible in the [Table of Contents](#table-of-contents) or using the other tree views described in [Trees](#trees).

 The advantages to Node Pointers are many, including: